-A new market note by analyst house, IDC entitled: ‘Blockchain for the Future of Governments—Exploring New Competencies and Attaining Public Trust’ highlights some key considerations when evaluating blockchain technology and some of the use cases gaining traction.
+A new market note by research firm, IDC entitled: ‘Blockchain for the Future of Governments—Exploring New Competencies and Attaining Public Trust’ highlights some key considerations when evaluating blockchain technology and some of the use cases gaining traction.
 Here I will highlight some of those findings.
 R3 is pleased to be able to exclusively share the full report for you here.

-As proof in production on the commercial side mounts, the public sector is taking notice.
+As proof in production on the commercial side mounts, the private and public sector alike are taking notice of potential blockchain uses and applications.
 The use of Corda in the US by the likes of Wells Fargo and Nasdaq, in Europe by SIX Digital Exchange, Mastercard and the UK’s Food Standards Agency, and in Asia through projects by the Monetary Authority of Singapore and the central banks of Thailand and Hong Kong–has blazed a trail for governments to follow along.

-Governments are increasingly distinguishing between permissioned and permissionless blockchains and understanding their risk profiles; they are also understanding the characteristics that they are seeking in a system, which are most importantly data privacy and control and scalability.
+Governments are increasingly distinguishing between permissioned and permissionless blockchains, understanding their risk profiles, and how to use blockchain technology for government services; they are also understanding the characteristics that they are seeking in a system, which are most importantly data privacy and control and scalability.

 Governments are digitalizing globally.
-In the report, analyst house IDC predicts that by 2023, 20% of governments will issue blockchain-enabled identities, which they will use from birth to death.
+In the report, research firm IDC predicts that by 2023, 20% of governments will issue blockchain-enabled identities, which they will use from birth to death.

-The trends IDC are witnessing in Asia and worldwide mirror our own engagements with global public sector institutions.
+The trends IDC are witnessing in Asia and worldwide mirror our own engagements with global public sector institutions and the interest in public sector applications.
 Gerald Wang, Head, IDC Asia/Pacific Public Sector told us: “Blockchain is on pace for wider acceptance and adoption in Asia Pacific Public Sectors.
 As more transactions and services are getting shifted to digital platforms, public sector decision makers will be interested in the accuracy and legitimacy in the system that can be obtained by blockchain-supported transactions.
 There will be a need to ensure the blockchain platform is scalable and compliant and supports interoperability.”

 Aside from identity, which is a core focus of many governments–in Singapore and Zug, Switzerland, to name a few–there are several other use cases in development in the public sector.
 In food tracking, the UK Food Standards Agency recently completed a proof of concept on Corda tracking pork to ensure food is provided in compliance with food safety regulations.
 Utilizing Corda, the agency is able to more transparently identify when there is any pork that needs to be removed from supply and do so efficiently.
 In Central Bank Digital Currency, Sweden’s Riksbank is modeling its e-krona on Corda.